tscanlin/tocbot/README.md

 // Offset for the toc scroll (top) position when scrolling the page.
 // Only effective if `disableTocScrollSync` is false.
 tocScrollOffset: 0,
+// Enable the URL hash to update with the proper heading ID as
+// a user scrolls the page.
+enableUrlHashUpdateOnScroll: false
 ```